Kotli Azad Kashmir, Pakistan Travel Guide

 The routes into and around Azad Kashmir showcase impressive natural beauty.

 Major mobile operators include Jazz, Zong, Telenor, and Ufone.
-Purchase a local SIM at key airports carrying your passport and visa.
+Purchase a local SIM at key airports with your passport and visa.
 Consider an Airalo eSIM for convenience.
 For constant connectivity, explore Solis Wi-Fi portable devices.

 Urdu is widely understood.
 Local dialects include Punjabi and Pahari.
 English speakers are less common.
 The Google Translate app (with offline Urdu) is highly useful.
 Consider Rosetta Stone for language preparation.